Avaiga/taipy-getting-started-core/step_05/ReadMe.md

                                 name="Scenario 2021/9/1")
 ```

-Scenario 1 and 2 belongs to the same Cycle, so we can define the month just once for scenario 1 and 2 because _month_ has a Cycle scope.
+Scenario 1 and 2 belong to the same Cycle: since month has now a **Cycle** scope, we can define _month_ just once for both scenario 1 and 2.

 ![](sommething.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }